bbc/digital-paper-edit-firebase/docs/guides/npm-link.md

 }
 ```

-You can generate a dev build in digital-paper-edit-storybook by running `yarn dev`.
+You can generate a dev build in digital-paper-edit-storybook by running `npm run dev`.

 ## Link

-You can replace the yarn commands with npm and it should just work as is.
-Make sure that you've copied over the `package.json` file, otherwise it won't work.

-1. In the **directory: `dist`** of `digital-paper-edit-storybook` repository, run `yarn link`
+1. In the **directory: `dist`** of `digital-paper-edit-storybook` repository, run `npm link`
-2. In root of this repository, run `yarn link @bbc/digital-paper-edit-storybook`
+2. In root of this repository, run `npm link @bbc/digital-paper-edit-storybook`